A small stack of Christmas gifts, beautifully decorated with red bows and pine twigs.

 So, choose carefully.

-With gift sets, you can either DIY a set or buy them pre-made and ready-to-go.
+With gift sets, you can either DIY a set or buy them pre-made and ready to go.
 I’ve done both.
 Each year, I usually give my girls a small gift set that generally includes:

 Of course, if you want a larger gift set, then go bigger and grab a small basket or gift box to fit more goodies.
 Alternatively, we’re busy women.
 Some of us are more so than others.
 If you find you lack the time to throw together a DIY gift set, then check out some of the many fantastic options available online, like these three: